QASymphony/shell-agent-samples/postman-nodesjs/README.md

 SETUP

 	Install Node & npm
-    Run npm install in this directory to install necessary of node-modules such as: command line argument, request and promise.
+    Run npm install in this directory to install necessary of node-modules such as:
+      - command line argument
+      - request
+      - promise.

 NAME